loading

 RS485: the industrial workhorse

-RS485 is a physical-layer communication standard widely used in industrial and electrical monitoring systems.
-It is most commonly paired with protocols such as Modbus RTU.
+RS485 is a physical-layer serial communication standard widely used in industrial and electrical monitoring systems.
+It defines how signals are transmitted electrically on a balanced serial bus, and it is often paired with upper-layer protocols such as Modbus RTU for device communication.

 Key characteristics of RS485